 Investigative Interview Sample Clauses

-Investigative Interview.
-When the employee under investigation is to be interviewed concerning the alleged conduct which could result in discharge, the employee and their representative shall be notified in writing, at least forty-eight (48) hours prior to the interview.
-In the event of an emergency, such reasonable notice as the circumstances permit shall be given.
+Investigative Interview i.
+When the employee under investigation is to be interviewed concerning the alleged conduct which could result in dismissal, the employee and their representative shall be notified in writing, at least forty-eight (48) hours prior to the interview.
 The notice shall state that an official investigation is being conducted and shall state the subject matter of the investigatory interview, including the time frame and nature of the conduct.
 All time spent in an investigative interview by any employee shall be considered time worked.

 AutoNDA by SimpleDocs